ICSJ Migrant Ministry

 As a Catholic parish committed to the Gospel’s call to welcome the stranger, we recognize the urgent need to support migrants and refugees in our community.
 Chicago has seen a growing number of individuals and families seeking safety, stability, and opportunity, yet many face challenges in accessing basic necessities, legal assistance, and education.

 In his letter to the U.S. Conference of Catholic Bishops (read below), Pope Francis reminds us that "to be close to migrants is to be close to Christ," urging us to respond with compassion, advocacy, and concrete support.
-Rooted in our Catholic faith and the Church’s teaching on the dignity of every person, our parish offers resources and outreach opportunities to accompany our migrant brothers and sisters on their journey.
+Whether through education, material aid, or community engagement, we invite you to join us in living out Christ’s call to love and serve.

 How You Can Help